openhumanoids/signal-scope/README.rst

 To install dependencies on Ubuntu::

-  sudo apt-get install libpython-dev libqt4-dev libqwt-dev
+  sudo apt-get install python-dev libqt4-dev libqwt-dev

 To install dependencies on Mac homebrew::